harp-tech/protocol/BinaryProtocol-8bit.md

 #### HasTimestamp (1 bit)

 If this bit is set the Harp Message contains a timestamp.
-In this case the fields [Seconds] and [Nanoseconds] must be present in the message.
+In this case the fields [Seconds] and [Microseconds] must be present in the message.

 #### IsFloat (1 bit)